replicatedhq/help-center/content/docs/native/packaging-an-application/create-licenses.md

 date: "2016-07-03T04:02:20Z"
 title: "Create Customers and Licenses"
 description: "Details on the options available to vendors when creating a license for an end customer's upcoming installation."
-weight: "310"
+weight: "219"
-categories: [ "Distributing a Native Application" ]
+categories: [ "Packaging a Native Application" ]
 index: "docs/native"
 ---